When you are new to sewing there are some basic things that you ought to know about your sewing machine.

 - Try to maintain a constant speed on the pedal.

 - Do not operate pedal unless the cloth is kept on the machine under the needle; the thread will snag on the bobbin.

 - Ensure that your machine is kept in a place with adequate light.

 - To turn at the corner, pivot the fabric with the needle still in the fabric.
 This way you will not miss any stitches.

 This is the balance between the upper thread and the bobbin thread.
-If one is off the whole stitching suffers.
+If one is off the whole stitching looks bad.

 You can check the tension of your machine by stitching a straight line with different coloured threads in the bobbin and the top thread .

-If the bobbin thread shows on the top of the fabric or the top thread shows on the back of the fabric it means that the tension is off on your sewing machine.
+If the bobbin thread shows on the top of the fabric or the top thread show on the back of the fabric it means that the tension is off on your sewing machine.